 Coconut milk or coconut cream can be used for this pumpkin spice creamer.
 If you use coconut cream, the recipe will definitely be a bit thicker when you refrigerate it.

 Alternatively, you can use a can of regular coconut milk, pop it in the freezer for 2 hours and then scoop off the cream leaving the coconut water behind.

-What kind of almond milk can I use?
+What kind of almond milk or non dairy milk can I use?

 You can honestly use any almond milk you like.
 If you are on whole30, there are various compliant almond milk brands by the new barn, califia farms and other brands that can be found in my Whole30 Coffee Guide.

 You can also use cashew milk, hemp milk, soy milk or hazlenut milk instead of almond milk in this recipe.